NBISweden/workshop-genome_annotation_elixir/labs/annotation_assessment.md

 Evaluating an annotation can be done in different ways:

 • Looking at the number of genes
 It isn't so much a quality check as a measure of congruency - i.e. the resulting numbers don't tell you which of the two gene builds is more correct.

-• Comparison with another annotation
- It does not help neither to see the quality of your annotation but could help to understand the major differences between several annotations.
+Based on the known genomes from related species you can at least estimate if you have under or over-predicted gene content.

 • Comparison against a reference
- This case is really rare in real life.
+ This case is really rare in real life except if you work on model organisms.
+Here our reference annotation comes from EnsEMBL that have originally imported it from FlyBase.
+There is a huge difference between this annotation and ours.
+Obviously, a lot of manual labor and much more data has been put into the FlyBase annotation - and this highlights a common limitation of any computational pipeline.
+You will simply never reach the same level of quality and detail as seen in a manually curated reference annotation.

 • Running busco on proteins obtained from the annotation
  It provides a nice feeling about the quality of the annotation but is biased by the fact it focus only on well conserved genes between species during evolution.
 So, what about species specific genes ?